 Career Isn't Everything Though

-So, I posted my reading list for the flight on Twitter before departure and was firmly determined to tick it off.
-However, on two 10 hour flights I didn’t spend a single second reading management books but rather spending time with friends.
+So, I posted my reading list2 for the flight on Twitter before departure and was firmly determined to tick it off.
+However, on two 10 hour flights I didn't spend a single second reading management books but rather spending time with friends.
 Because such stories will be remembered for a long time and often wrapped in stories.
-No matter how exciting the books may be, they can’t keep up; they shouldn’t have to.
-Even though this only touches on the rest of the topic, it has to be emphasised.
+No matter how exciting the books may be, they can't keep up; they shouldn't have to.
+This has to be emphasised once more.

 What makes your culture of learning so special?